 Have lots of books or DVDs to sell?
 Why not try Ziffit or Music Magpie instead?
 See my favourite phone apps to make you money!

 You can even list items using your mobile via an app, as most phones now take good resolution photographs.

-As a new seller, I think you get 20 free listings a month.
+As a new seller, you get 20 free listings a month.
 This means you can place adverts for 20 items for free.
 After the 20 items you do need to pay a fee, and the fee is based on the selling price of the item sold.
 So it is worth listing your expensive items first.
-As you build up your experience eBay will regularly give you special offers.
+As you build up your experience eBay will give you more special offers and increase your free listings to 100.
 Most months they send me an email inviting me to have 100 free listings.
 I never use all 100, but it can be a great prompter to have another clear out!

 How Much does it cost if it Sells?

 If you item sells, eBay charge you what they call a final-figure fee.
 This can vary depending on what item you are selling (the category it is in according to eBay) but I tend to estimate this at about 10% of the total selling price including postage.
 PayPal also takes a fee for using the service, which I usually estimate at about 5% of the total selling price.

 So, for example, if you sell a dress for £18 and post it for £2, eBay will take a 10% cut of £20, and PayPal will also take a 5% cut of £20.
 Leaving you with £17 from the sale.
 Lots of people may moan that this is a bit of a downer, but I’m happy to have sold an otherwise unused item sat gathering dust in my closet, so all’s good!